bcgov/aries-vcr/docs/README.md

 ### Live Web Development

-The Indy Catalyst Org Book can also be brought up in a state where local modifications to the tob-web component are detected automatically, resulting in recompilation of the Javascript and CSS resources and a page reload when viewed in a web browser.
+The Indy Catalyst Org Book can also be brought up in a state where local modifications to the vcr-web component are detected automatically, resulting in recompilation of the Javascript and CSS resources and a page reload when viewed in a web browser.
 To run Indy Catalyst Org Book using this method execute:

 `./manage web-dev seed="my_seed_000000000000000000000000"`

 ### Theme Development

-Custom development of themes based on the Credential Registry starter kit is possible by following this [guide](../credential-registry\client\tob-web\ThemeDevelopment.md)
+Custom development of themes based on the Credential Registry starter kit is possible by following this [guide](../credential-registry\client\vcr-web\ThemeDevelopment.md)

 ### Start-up Orchestration